babel/website/docs/usage/runtime.md

 This isn't ideal as then you have to include the regenerator runtime which pollutes the global scope.

-Instead what the `selfContained` transformer does it transpile that to:
+Instead what the `runtime` transformer does it transpile that to:

 ```javascript
 "use strict";